-- A) Duties and Responsibilities of the Outreach and Recruitment Coordinators: - 1) Be responsible for planning and organizing at least one (1) major recruitment fair per quarter. - Attend at least five (5) different OSL registered group meetings per quarter, at which the Recruitment Coordinator will inform students of available positions within Associated Students - 3) Work with the B.C.C.
+- A) Duties and Responsibilities of the Outreach and Recruitment Director and Coordinators: - 1) Be responsible for planning and organizing at least one (1) major recruitment fair per quarter.
+This recruitment fair shall be considered an A.S.-wide event. - 2) Attend at least five (5) different OSL registered group meetings per quarter, at which the Recruitment Coordinator will inform students of available positions within Associated Students. - 3) Work with the B.C.C.
 Liaisons in order to assist A.S.
 B.C.C.s with their own outreach and recruitment efforts. - 4) Table for a minimum of five (5) hour per quarter in a public place.
 These hours must be spent actively recruiting students to A.S.
 Boards, Committees, and Commissions, Administrative Advisory Committees or Academic Senate Committees. - 5) Attend all interviews involving Committee on Committees external appointments to A.S.
 B.C.C.s unless restricted by time commitments. - 6) Develop new and innovative ideas for targeted recruitment. - 7) Hold a minimum of two (2) office hours per week. - 8) Attend all meetings of the Committee on Committees and B.C.C.
-Chair Council. - 9) Serve as an active member of the Committee on Committees Recruitment SubCommittee. - 10) Attend student and community events on behalf of the Associated Students. - B) Demographic Designations of the Outreach and Recruitment Coordinators: - 1) The specific demographic designations of each Outreach and Recruitment Coordinator shall be as follows:
+Chair Council. - 9) Serve as an active member of the Committee on Committees Recruitment SubCommittee. - 10) Attend student and community events on behalf of the Associated Students. - B) Outreach and Recruitment Demographic Designations: - 1) The specific demographic designations of each Outreach and Recruitment Coordinator shall be as follows: - a) The On-campus Outreach and Recruitment Coordinator shall be responsible for creating innovative ways of recruiting first year students. - b) The Off Campus Outreach and Recruitment Coordinator, who shall be responsible for creating innovative ways of outreaching to the students who live off campus.